038-723460 Contact@DentalSmilePattaya.com

 prosthodontist or restorative dentist and fitted onto the abutment for a natural appearance.

 Nowadays, dental implant is considered the best treatment for patients who are missing permanent teeth.
 Rather than resting on the gum line like removable dentures, or using adjacent teeth as anchors like fixed bridges, dental implants are long-term replacements that your oral and maxillofacial surgeon surgically places in the jawbone.
-Composed of titanium
+Ttitanium rod fixture fuses with the jawbone through a process that was called “osseointegration”.
+After fully fused, dental implant fixture will never slip or make embarrassing noises or never decay like teeth anchoring fixed dental bridges.
+Due to dental implant is fused with the jawbone, bone loss is not considered as a problem

 Benefits of dental implants over dental bridges or dentures